Dark Web Forums in 2026 | Status, Risks, and How to Stay Safe

 Status as of 2026: Active but compromised, use with caution

-XSS has historically been one of the most significant Russian-language forums for credential sales, phishing infrastructure, malware distribution, and initial access brokering.
+XSS has historically been one of the most significant Russian-language dark web forums for credential sales, phishing infrastructure, malware distribution, and initial access brokering.
 The forum was closely linked to major ransomware groups, including REvil, LockBit, and Conti, during their peak operational periods.

 In July 2025, Europol, French authorities, and Ukrainian law enforcement arrested an individual alleged to be the XSS administrator.
 The forum has remained online under new, unknown administration, but user counts and posting activity have declined significantly.
 A significant portion of the community suspects that XSS is now operating as a law-enforcement honeypot, following cryptocurrency fund seizures and waves of unexplained bans.
-Former XSS moderators launched a separate forum, DamageLib, explicitly citing distrust of the new administration.
+Former XSS moderators launched a separate darknet forum, DamageLib, explicitly citing distrust of the new administration.

 XSS remains a high-value monitoring target for credential dumps, initial access listings, and early-stage breach indicators.
 Still, the honeypot’s uncertainty means that direct participation by security researchers carries an elevated risk.
 Passive monitoring via aggregation is the appropriate approach.